 Learning Enhancement is a course of study for students requiring intense literacy and numeracy support across all the curriculum areas.
-Skills in the specific area of academic learning of Writing, Reading, Speaking, Listening, Organisation and Numeracy are developed throughout the course.
+Skills in specific areas of academic learning such as writing, reading, speaking, listening, organisation and numeracy are developed throughout the course.
 The program supports courses of work in other high literacy and numeracy demand areas such as English, Mathematics, Science and Humanities and develops the macro and micro skills within these contexts.
 The course consolidates relevant content, coherence and standard documentation in academic writing of various types.
 Students are also introduced to different study skill strategies.

-The course is selected as an elective for students with a diagnosed disability, an identified learning difficulty or requiring ESL support.
+The course may be selected as an elective for students with a diagnosed disability, an identified learning difficulty or requiring ESL support.
 Students can choose to attend Learning Enhancement for the year provided they meet the eligibility standard as outlined in the Learning Enhancement Policy.